 No. It is a misconception that babies need teeth to eat.
 Did you know that the teeth that we actually use to chew (our molars) don’t come in until well after the first birthday?
 Babies can munch and grind food with their gums.
 Be sure to check out the foods that are not safe for babies before the age of one as well as common choking hazards.

-We believe that it does.
-The more babies are empowered to self-feed without pressure from caregivers to eat a certain food or to eat in a certain way, the more accepting they will be to new foods.
-Baby-led weaning builds a strong foundation for eating.
-It is not a magic potion against picky phases, which many babies go through around 18 to 36 months of age, but the eating habits (for child and parent) developed in those early days of starting solids help families navigate them quickly.
+We believe that letting your baby self feed and offering family foods early and often helps to build more joyful mealtimes later.
+Baby-led weaning can build a strong foundation for eating.
+It is not a magic potion against selective phases, which many babies go through around 18 to 36 months of age, but the eating habits (for child and parent) developed in those early days of starting solids help families navigate them quickly.

 Your baby is ready to start solids when they are able to sit upright with minimal support, control their head movements, apply their motor skills to accurately bring food to their mouth, and express an interest in self-feeding.
 These developmental milestones are usually reached around 6 months of age.
 The best way to “know” is to start bringing your babies to the table when they hit the 5-month mark and let them sit in your lap as you eat.
 If your babies can hold their heads up the whole time, watch you eat, and attempt to grab at the food, this tells you that they are probably ready to start solids!
 Need more information?
 Check out our page on readiness.

 First, it is important to distinguish the difference between gagging and choking.
 True choking is when the airway is obstructed and your babies are having trouble breathing.
 Signs of a baby choking include an inability to cry, difficulty breathing, lungs pulling inward, high-pitched sounds, or turning blue.
 If you suspect your baby is choking, call 9-1-1 or local emergency services immediately and conduct age-appropriate CPR.